 Picking the right MLILY mattress

-Start with sleep position and body weight: side sleepers generally benefit from more pressure relief (Dream or ChiroPro 3.0), while back/stomach sleepers often do better with firmer hip support (WellFlex ICE 1.0 or ChiroPro 1.0).
+Start with sleep position and body weight: side sleepers generally benefit from more pressure relief (Dream or ChiroPro 3.0), while back sleepers and stomach sleepers often do better with firmer hip support (WellFlex ICE 1.0 or ChiroPro 1.0).
 Hot sleepers should prioritize the ICE surface feel and cooling materials (WellFlex ICE 1.0).
 For partner movement sensitivity, choose Dream or WellFlex ICE 1.0 for the quietest motion performance.
-If you want the most “do-it-all” balance, ChiroPro 3.0 is the safest bet.
+If you want the most "do-it-all" balance, ChiroPro 3.0 is the safest bet.

 Limitations to keep in mind